Developer: Playtonic Games

 The tonics are also another great concept.
 Players unlock them throughout the game and Yooka can take as many as three of them into any level.
 Some of the tonics only superficially change the level (big head mode, monochrome filter, change Yooka’s appearance) and others substantially change the gameplay, with options to make it easier (more checkpoints, longer jumps etc) or harder (inverted controls).
 Players taking difficulty-raising tonics into levels will get a multiplier on the quills you collect (the ingame currency) and those who use tonics that make the game easier cop a reduction in the percentage of total quills.
 I loved this concept and had a good time throughout the game tinkering and experimenting with the tonics.
 They personalise the experience for each player and I think is a mechanic that can be explored much further in future titles.

 In summary: Yooka Laylee plays like a dream.
 It is challenging in a fun and fair way.
 It’s full of ideas that reinvigorate the genre.
-For fans of the genre, this is a very welcome and most pleasant surprise.
+For fans of classic platform games, this is a very welcome and most pleasant surprise.